Rezonality/zep/README.md

 ```

 # 3 Install the Zep library as a package
-Here is a typical build instruction for windows, assuming you have just synced this repo:
+Here is a typical build instruction for windows, assuming you have just synced this repo (see later if you just want to play with a working demo executable):
 ```
 mkdir build
 cd build